oleteacher/amazon-s3-expiring-url/README.md

 Very simple PHP script to create time expiring URL's for Amazon S3.

 - Set your public and secret keys in key.php
 - Set your bucket name in s3-expiring-url.php @ line 8.
-The file delivering from bucket shoud not need any special permissions.
+The file delivering from bucket should not need any special permissions.
 - Set your link expire time in s3-expiring-url.php @ line 51.
 To test, set line 51 to a value of 1.
+- Set your filename from specified bucket in download.php (a href area).
 - Navigate to download.php and test link.
 Wait for time to expire and click link again.
 Should get expire message from Amazon.

 ## Not for Production